 - Any documentation that reasonably provides proof that the student meets this exemption, and includes:

 - Course of study or major; and,

 - Whether or not the student is enrolled in a qualified CTE or EOC program.

-Students needing assistance in getting signed documentation from the college or EOC should contact the Office of the Registrar at their college or the Perkins Officer at an EOC.
+Students who need assistance getting signed documentation from their college or EOC should contact the Office of the Registrar at their college or the Perkins Officer at their EOC.

 CUNY.edu/SNAP: CUNY launched this page to help CUNY students understand SNAP eligibility rules.
-Includes an FAQ for students, a list of eligible CTE classes offered at 10 CUNY colleges, information on how to verify enrollment in a CTE Program and much more.
+It includes an FAQ for students, a list of eligible CTE classes offered at 10 CUNY colleges, an automated form to verify enrollment in a CTE Program and much more.

 Stay up to date